Upper Ramification Groups for Arbitrary Valuation Rings: Applications of the works , ,

+\cite{V1, V2, V3} deal with degree $p$ extensions in positive residue characteristic $p$. \cite{V1} treats the equal characteristic case when $L/K$ is either defectless with valuation of any rank or has defect and rank $1$ valuation. \cite{V2} treats the mixed characteristic case without any restriction on the rank of the valuation. \cite{V3} completes the study of equal characteristic case by removing aforementioned restrictions on rank, we also provide some additional proofs in this work. \\\\ In this section, we prove the following results as applications of \cite{V1, V2, V3}. \begin{thm} Let $L/K$ be a cyclic extension of degree a prime number.
+Let $S$ be a finite subset of $B$.
+Then there is $s\in B$ such that $S\subset A[s]$.

-\begin{thm} Let $L$ be a finite Galois extension of $K$ and let $B$ be the integral closure of $A$ in $L$.
+\end{thm} (Proof in \ref{pf*}-\ref{elem}). \begin{thm} Let $L$ be a finite Galois extension of $K$ and let $B$ be the integral closure of $A$ in $L$.
 Then for any finite subset $S$ of $B$, there is an $A$-subalgebra $B'$ of $B$ which is free of finite rank as an $A$-module and of complete intersection over $A$ such that $S\subset B'$.